The graph abobe shows the catch results of Roxton's operation in Varzuga,

 Our morale ran high for a while, but after that one fish Mike managed to

-play for a minute or two, there was no actions to follow during the first
+play for a minute or two, no actions followed during the first 2 days.

-two days.
-Same for the fellow anglers - casting lures and flies - along
+Same for the fellow anglers - casting lures & flies - along the both

 The water temperature was 3 degrees celsius.
 Not with a warm feeling we kept casting, covering the seemingly lifeless water.
 To our blessing, the weather was changing for the better.
 Though the wind from the north was still bitterly cold, break of the sky and bright sunshine gave us something to hold onto.